sola425/face-recognition-attendance-system/PROJECT_REPORT.md

     - It focuses on the eyes (6 points each) to calculate the **Eye Aspect Ratio (EAR)**.
     - Threshold logic: If `EAR < 0.25` for `x` frames, a blink is registered.
     - **Security Rule**: Attendance is *only* marked if a verified blink is detected.

+### 3.4 Dlib installation challenge

+Installing the dlib dependency for the face recognition library was difficult, as the default pip install dlib repeatedly failed for the project’s Python version and Windows environment.
+To resolve this, an external precompiled dlib wheel specifically built for the required Python version (dlib-19.24.99-cp313-cp313-win_amd64.whl) was used, which was essential for successfully installing the face_recognition library and continuing system development.

 ---